-From what I could tell the website hadn’t been updated in five years and they weren’t holding meetings anymore.
-From what I could find the entire concept was based on one book, by one woman.
-There were some other groups that I found as well, but I couldn’t tell how large this particular approach to depression had become.
+From what I could tell the website hadn’t been updated in five years and they were no longer holding meetings.
+The entire concept of Depression Anonymous seemed to stem from one book, by one woman.
 It certainly didn’t seem like the huge and organized group that is Alcoholics Anonymous or Narcotics Anonymous.
-And I know there are people who criticize both AA and NA for being ineffective as the success rate is low, but I have known many people that have greatly benefited from AA, NA and rehab, so I am not sure what to think.
-I also know there are also 12-step programs for nearly every affliction, I just don’t necessarily agree that the 12-step approach works for every malady, especially depression.
+And I know there are people who criticize both AA and NA for being ineffective as the success rate is low, but I have known many people who have greatly benefited from AA, NA and other 12-step programs, so I am not sure what to think.

 I wish deep in my heart that people would stop misunderstanding what is probably one of the largest medical health problems of the past century, and will continue to be a problem in the decades to come.
 I had no clue until I went through it myself, but my depression was so much more overpowering than any extended weekend of self-pity.
 What I suffered from and what millions of others suffer from all over the world is a real medical condition that if left untreated can lead to intense suffering, and for some suicide.

 I am eternally grateful to my many friends, relatives and loved ones that had the patience to see me through my bout with this horrible disease instead of deciding to stop “enabling” me and cut me off only to have me spiral downward.
 What helped me the most was not rude interventions with scolding, tough love and lectures but when my friends sat me down and begged me to get medical help.
 The friends that cut through the static in my head the most were friends who had struggled with depression themselves.
 Had people decided to stop “enabling” my behavior and cut me off I might not be here right now to type this blog.